zby/ML_Adventures/_posts/2021-09-01-debugging_ml.md

 ---
 layout: post
-title:  "Sources of Imprecision"
+title:  "Debugging Machine Learning"
 date:   2021-09-01 15:49:32 +0200
-categories: questions
+categories:
 ---

 Neural networks are close to being black boxes.
 You train a network and check if it works - but if it doesn't